The Minnesota Association of Law Libraries is led by the Executive Board which supervises the association's committees.

 Types of materials retained in the archives include:

-Vic Garces Chair
+Vic Garces, Chair

 This committee is charged with the responsibility to solicit applications, select, and present MALL awards, grants, and scholarships.
-The Committee, ideally made up of at least one member from private, academic and government law librarianship, is currently responsible for administering the following:
+The Committee, ideally made up of at least one member from private, academic, and government law librarianship, is currently responsible for administering the following:

 For more information, see the following links.
 Forms may be printed out and mailed to the address on the form.

 This Committee reaches out to the community at large to increase awareness and understanding of legal resources and law library services.
 We participate in local and national efforts to provide access to justice through legal information resources.
-And we offer individual consultations for organizations seeking to improve law library operations.
+And we offer individual consultations for organizations seeking to initiate or improve law library operations.

 Legal Resources for Public Libraries (updated 2012)